-- 5. Set previous release Grid home as the active Oracle Clusterware home: - a.
+- 6. As grid user, set Oracle Grid Infrastructure 18c Grid home as the active Oracle Clusterware home: - a.
 On any of the cluster member nodes where the rootupgrade script has run successfully, log in as the Oracle Grid Infrastructure installation owner. - b.
 Use the following command to start the installer, where the path you provide for ORACLE\HOME is the location of the home directory from the earlier Oracle Clusterware installation.

 '''

 $ cd $ORACLE_HOME/oui/bin

 $ ./runInstaller -nowait -waitforcompletion -ignoreSysPrereqs

 -updateNodeList -silent CRS=true

-ORACLE_HOME=pre-upgrade-grid-home
+ORACLE_HOME=/u01/app/18.0.0/grid

-"CLUSTER_NODES=node1, node2, node3"
+"CLUSTER NODES=node1,node2,node3"

 '''